Important

 - Students must be enrolled in high school.
 Students who have graduated from high school but have not yet turned 18 by June 15 may apply.
 No exceptions.

-- Students must be US citizens, Legal Permanent Residents (LPRs), or international students currently in the United States attending a U.S. high school.
+- Students must be US citizens, Legal Permanent Residents (LPRs) currently in the United States attending a U.S. high school.

 - Specific research opportunities may have additional eligibility criteria.